Meeting the challenges of change and development in an urbanising world, promoting excellence in professional practice.

 The programme is assessed through a range of individual coursework and joint project work.
 Students are encouraged to bring to Cardiff material related to planning/development issues and problems in their own countries and to use this in coursework.
 Where appropriate there is room for flexibility in setting alternative, comparable assessments.

 There is a compulsory UK Field Study Visit (FSV) for all students.
 The School normally supports 33% of the cost of the UK FSV and students must pay the remaining 67% prior to departure; the cost to each student is approximately £120.
-Students taking the Urban Design - Internationalspecialism will have an additional international FSV, and must pay the full cost of this (approximately £800).

 The course offers the knowledge and expertise for a career in academia, government and the private sector, in a wide variety of organisations including international agencies, central or local government, consultancy and NGOs.